How do I know my animal needs physiotherapy?

 Please let me know as soon as possible either by text, email or by calling.
 Unfortunately if less than 24 hours notice is given a charge will be incurred.

 What payment methods do you accept?

-Payment is to be made at the time of the appointment.
-Cash or cheque is accepted.
+Payment is to be made on the day of the appointment.
+Cash, cheque or BACS is accepted.